Gerard Salonga: 2012–present: International conducting

 In July 2012, Salonga was appointed the first music director of the newly established ABS-CBN Philharmonic Orchestra, a post he held until 2020.
 In April 2016, he was named one of the assistant conductors of the Hong Kong Philharmonic Orchestra under Jaap van Zweden, serving until 2018.

 Salonga first appeared as a guest conductor with the Malaysian Philharmonic Orchestra in 2018 and was officially appointed Resident Conductor in January 2019.
 In this role, he has led symphonic, ballet, opera, pops, family, and film presentations, including film-in-concert events such as Harry Potter, Raiders of the Lost Ark, Ratatouille, and other Disney productions.

-In 2018, Salonga conducted the world premiere of Lachlan Skipworth’s Breath of Thunder with the Sydney Symphony Orchestra and Taikoz at the Sydney Opera House, earning an APRA Performance of the Year nomination.
+In 2018, Salonga conducted the world premiere of Lachlan Skipworth's Breath of Thunder with the Sydney Symphony Orchestra and Taikoz at the Sydney Opera House, earning an APRA Performance of the Year nomination.
 In 2019, he collaborated on a recording of George Gershwin works with pianist Cecile Licad and the Sønderjyllands Symfoniorkester in Denmark, released by Danacord.

-During the COVID-19 pandemic, he served as Music Producer for the Malaysian Philharmonic Orchestra's YouTube channel (MPOTV) and Artistic Advisor for the Malaysian Composers’ Collective, premiering new works by Malaysian composers.
-Since 2021, he has also served as Music Director of the Orchestra of the Filipino Youth (OFY), a Manila-based training orchestra for young musicians.
+During the COVID-19 pandemic, he served as music producer for the Malaysian Philharmonic Orchestra's YouTube channel (MPOTV) and Artistic Advisor for the Malaysian Composers’ Collective, premiering new works by Malaysian composers.
+Since 2021, he has also served as music director of the Orchestra of the Filipino Youth (OFY), a Manila-based training orchestra for young musicians.
 In 2023, he conducted the world premiere of Elliot Leung’s Metaverse Symphony with the Hong Kong Philharmonic Orchestra, held at the Hong Kong Cultural Centre, a work commissioned to debut in both the concert hall and the metaverse.
+The recording of which was released by Sony Classical.

 In March 2025, Salonga conducted the Marvel Studios Infinity Saga concert at The Theatre at Solaire in Manila.
 In August of the same year, Salonga served as a music director for the Theatre Group Asia production of Into the Woods conducted Star Wars: The Empire Strikes Back In Concert with FILharmoniKA.
 His guest conducting appearances have included venues such as the Sydney Opera House and Royal Albert Hall, leading ensembles like the Sydney Symphony Orchestra, Royal Philharmonic Orchestra, and BBC Symphony Orchestra.